AndrewShpagin/AutoUpdater/README.md

 ## What we offer as solution
 - This project consists of 2 parts: uploader and the client.
-- When you change that files and making new build, you are using uploader to upload changed files to the amazon aws bucket (it detects what was changed and zips and uploads only new/changed files).
+- When you change your software files and making new build, you are using uploader to upload changed files to the amazon aws bucket (it detects what was changed and zips and uploads only new/changed files).
 - You making the installer as you was doing it before, but bringing the AutoUpdater with the distributive.
 When user need an update of switch the build, he presses the button in your program and it closes and calls AutoUpdater.
 - It opens in browser and offers the builds list to user.
 - User selects the build, AutoUpdater downloads changes, replaces the required files, removes the unnecessary ones.